'The face of a problem bigger than her' - anger & sympathy as Valieva cracks under world's gaze

 She had a lot of Russian support in the arena and there were big gasps when she fell for the first time.
 But as the mistakes racked up and she fell again on the ice, it was more of a sympathetic applause of encouragement that began to ripple.

-She did not immediately let her emotions show, just a throw of the hand into the air.
+She did not immediately let her emotions show, only a throw of the hand into the air.
 But then the tears came and she just sobbed while awaiting the result.
 The chants from those on their feet of "well done" brought her little comfort.

 Watching this unfold, you could not help wonder what would be the long-term effect of having gone through all this on the world's biggest stage.
 Watching this unfold, all you could think was - she's a child.